cuplv/csci3155_spr19_public/README.md

 It works well with Java 1.8 and anecdotally can work with Java 1.9.

 Post on the Piazza page for help.

+__Note:__ Although github has a viewer for these notebooks, it often cannot render some of the characters very well.
+Thus, the output looks distorted with "Unknown Character" all over the place.
+Cloning and viewing on your own jupyter notebook viewer is the best way.